analytics-club-iitm/ML-AI/README.md

 This folder is a collection of all the major Machine Learning Algorithms that are out there.

 Link to the module: [Machine Learning Algorithms](ML_Algos/)

+## Reinforcement Learning
+This folder contains content to give you a slight intuition about the field of reinforcement learning and introduces you to the basic logic behind most RL algorithms

+Link to the module: [Reinforcement Learning](Reinforcement-Learning/)